subsquid/docs/docs/deploy-squid/pricing.md

 ## FAQ

-**Q**: What happens if I am on a free plan now, and more then a single squid?
+**Q**: What happens if I am on a free plan now, and more than a single squid?

 **A**: Only a single collocated squid is included in the free plan.
 Please apply for Premium or some of your squids will be at risk of hibernation.

 **Q**: What is the difference between collocated and dedicated squids?
 Why are collocated squids much cheaper?

-**A**: Collocated squids share the compute resources which means that it may be unresponsive if the neighbour squid is under high load.
+**A**: Collocated squids share compute resources which means that it may be unresponsive if the neighbour squid is under high load.
 While we do our best to ensure the resources are shared fairly, we strongly recommend dedicated services for production use

 **Q**: I deployed my squid yesterday, will it be billed for the whole month ?